It’s Not That Deep

 You’re having a casual gist with a brother just after the close of service.
 Midway to the discussion, he withholds his next statements like they’d turn out some abomination.
 His eyes pop out like Segun Arinze’s, shock making a mess of his handsome face.

 You’re wondering what could be wrong.
 Perhaps, you’ve let out one of those biting sarcasms subconsciously dished out to some of the sons of Adam whenever your harmless conversations take the wrong turn.
 Feeling slighted, they drop the gist like some hot potatoes and verbally launch at you with bloodshot eyes.

-“Oh well”, you sigh, relieved by the partial cure of their amnesia.
+“Oh well“, you sigh, relieved by the partial cure of their amnesia.
 At least they get to remember their gender.
 You shake your head, walk away with faith that some day, in a future not so bleak, they’ll fully recover their memory.
-They will, you believe, when they realise that they share their Almighty identity with the madman down the street.
+They will, you believe, when they realize they share their almighty identity with some madman down their street.

-“What the hell is happening here?”, you quizz yourself, getting drowned in confusion.
+“What the hell is happening here?”, you quiz yourself, getting drowned in confusion.
 Too lost to sort the puzzle, you attempt putting an end to the increasing awkwardness.

 “Erm, brother, what’s up, is everything okay with you?” you ask, your expression conveying sincerity and care.